MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > [!div class="checklist"]
 >
-> - (Cluster) **Infrastructure as code (IaC) deployment approach.** Use a template-based deployment using Bicep, Terraform, or others.
+> - (Cluster) **Implement an Infrastructure as Code (IaC) deployment approach.** Use a declarative, template-based deployment approah using Bicep, Terraform, or similar.
 Make sure that all deployments are repeatable, traceable, and stored in a source code repo.
 >
 > - (Cluster and Workload) **Automate infrastructure and workload deployments.** Use standard software solutions to manage, integrate, and automate the deployment of your cluster and workloads.
 Integrate deployment pipelines with your source control system and incorporate automated tests.
 >